juliangav/www.julian.is/site/content/articles/2019-08-13-pragmatic-design-principles.md

 When I joined the product team at Thomasnet.com as the Head of Design, one of the major challenges I faced was working with an executive-centric design culture — one where design decisions were finalized based on the anecdotal experience of the highest paid person in the room (HiPPO).
 Design conversations went somewhere along the lines of “I don’t think XYZ will like this” or “that’s not their taste in design.”
 After witnessing this within my first week, I had a clear goal in mind: instill a user-centric design culture where design decisions are based off of user needs, data, & best practices.

-We created the baseline for our design system in order to automate the smaller design decisions and to keep our output consistent; we created a dashboard of the KPIs which would help measure our success as a UX team; and setup an inclusive design process that allowed us to effectively get things done.
+We created the baseline for our design system to automate design decisions, a dashboard of KPIs to track success, and setup an inclusive design process that allowed us to effectively get things done.
 Things seemed to be going well, until I was punched in the face by reality — we were no longer making design decisions to the taste of upper management, the team was now making design decisions to my taste.
 I was the new HiPPO.

 Although we made good progress throughout the first few months, we were still missing an important piece to our design process: a set of user-centric design principles that gave the team guidance in making design decisions without worrying whether I’ll like it or not.